Available Tools

 * All output passes through [Smart Token Compression](/openhuman/features/token-compression.md) for free.

-* Predictable security boundary - filesystem tools respect workspace scoping, network tools go through the OpenHuman proxy.
+* Predictable security boundary - filesystem tools respect workspace scoping, and network tools use the managed OpenHuman proxy by default unless you opt into a self-hosted path such as SearXNG.

 ## The toolbelt